 “We are what I think you call The Outdwellers, The Rootless Ones, Ma’am.
 My father here had also been a Timbertaker, a Tree Feller, but he has made up his mind to set aside his saw.
 Not long ago, Sap and Willow came through the Spirit Wall.
 I would have waited to see if they’d return, but for the past day I have, for reasons unbeknownst to me, felt certain you would need something of mine and that I must bring this object to you.”

-With that, Ardith reached into her pocket and withdrew a small, handcrafted music box.
+With that, Ardith reached into her satchel and withdrew a lovely, handcrafted music box, ornately carved in the shape of a grand tree.

 Samuel Greenwood, meanwhile, stood beside his daughter still agape and motionless.
 He was a simple man, gentle through and through in his manner, but also practical to a fault, and not at all given to fantasy stories.
 So, when his daughter explained to him there were living, breathing Tree People dwelling on the other side of something called a Spirit Wall, he might have laughed and chided her.

-And yet, as sadly sometimes happens in life, as a boy, Samuel was often disregarded and uncared for, and so, when he learned he would become a father himself, he made an oath that he would always listen to his daughter, and not just listen, but really hear her, honor, and believe in her.
-Never in his life though did he imagine he would have to believe in such things as Spirit Walls and Tree People, much less make their acquaintance.
+And yet, as sadly sometimes happens in life, as a boy, Samuel was often disregarded and uncared for, and so, when he learned he would become a father himself, he made an oath that he would always listen to his daughter, and not just listen, but truly hear, honor, and believe in her.
+Never in his life though did he imagine he would have to believe in such things as Spirit Walls and Tree People, much less make their acquaintances.

 Ardith drew closer.
-“It is a music box.
+“It is much more than a toy, Willow.
+It’s a very special music box.
 My Great Grandmother Sadie was in the business of crafting these treasures.
 It bears ten tiny filaments that display twinkling points of light.
 No one is quite sure how Sadie managed it.
 It is said she had a great mind like an unsung scientist.
 We think it may be the sound vibration that awakens the lights.
 Either that, or the warmth of the holder’s hands.
 In any case, when last I wound the knob, and the tune began to play, these ten filaments alit.
 And Great Grandmother Sadie whispered in my ear when I was sleeping last night that you Trees might have need of this.”

 Sap and Willow met each other’s widening eyes.
 Ten lights!
 Could it be true?
 And would The Compendium of Tree perceive these pulsing filaments to be akin to firefly light, the very thing it needed to reveal its Sanctuary Seed secret?